cosmosquad-labs/squad/x/liquidstaking/spec/README.md

 ## Abstract

 This document specifies the `liquidstaking` module.
 Proof of Stake consensus mechanism requires validators to lock their coins in blockchain network to have a change of validating next blocks and delegators delegate their tokens to their choice of a validator to receive rewards.
 If they want to unbond their delegations, then they generally have to wait for the unbonding period, which is usually 21 days in cosmos ecosystem.
-The `liquidstaking` module solves that problem by providing a synthetic version of the native coin when they liquid stake their coins.
+The `liquidstaking` module solves that problem by providing a synthetic version of the native token when they liquid stake their coins.
 This benefits stakers with greater yields and improve capital efficieny.

 ## Contents